Disneyland to reimagine Jungle Cruise ride following years of criticism

 (CNN) — Disney has announced that it is rethinking a classic theme park attraction following years of criticism from fans.

 The Jungle Cruise ride, where a wisecracking skipper ferries guests along a waterway, is one of the last attractions at the theme parks that was personally overseen by Walt Disney himself.
-The ride is at both of the U.S. theme parks -- Disneyland in California and Walt Disney World in Florida.
+The ride is at both of the US theme parks -- Disneyland in California and Walt Disney World in Florida.

 However, Jungle Cruise has not aged as gracefully as some other attractions.
 Although the ride was inspired by nature documentaries, one of the sights along the river route is a scene of "natives," which depicts them as wild, primitive and threatening.